raspberrypilearning/getting-started-scratch/en/step_12.md

 ![Image copy code to sprite](images/challenge1-sprite-list.gif){:width="300px"}

-Your second sprite has exactly the same code as your first sprite.
+Your second sprite will now have exactly the same code as your first sprite.
 Do not run the program until you have started to change the second sprite's code — you will not see the second sprite because it is positioned underneath the first sprite.

 --- /collapse ---